ziad-saab/reddit-nodejs-api/README.md

 ]
 ```

-You can achieve this by completing the current query and adding a `JOIN` to it.
+You can achieve this by completing the current query and adding a `JOIN` to it, then **transforming** the flat array you get back using a method you should be very familiar with right now ;)

+**Note**: MySQL cannot return a nested dataset.
+The result of your join will still be flat, and you will have to use some JS to make it nested.

 ### Add a `getAllPostsForUser(userId, options, callback)` function
 The function `getAllPosts` returns all the posts for all the users in the system (with a limit).
 Here,